andreadellacorte/docs/pages/coaches-and-sessions.md

 ## How long do sessions last?

 Sessions last no less than 60 minutes, oftentimes a bit more.
+Coaches usually spend the first ~45mins giving a mock interview to the coachee and ~15mins on feedback.

 ## What should I expect from a coaching session?